 History of the Holidays: History of Valentines Day

 Chaucer's Influence on Valentine's Day

-Regardless of who the man (or men) was, Geoffrey Chaucer, an English poet during the Middle Ages, had a great influence over the holiday.
-Some will even argue that there is no evidence that Valentine's Day was celebrated until after Chaucer wrote "Parlement of Foules," which was the first poem on record to reference the day.
-In it, he wrote, “For this was sent on Seynt Valentyne’s day / When every foul cometh ther to choose his mate.”
-This officially cemented the idea that Valentine's Day was a day of romance.
+Regardless of who the man (or men) was, Geoffrey Chaucer, an English poet during the Middle Ages, had a significant influence over the holiday.
+Some will even argue that there is no evidence that Valentine's Day was a celebration until after Chaucer wrote "Parlement of Foules," which was the first poem on record to reference the day.
+In it, he wrote, "For this was sent on Seynt Valentyne's day / When every foul cometh ther to choose his mate."
+His quote officially cemented the idea that Valentine's Day was a day of romance.

 Some often wonder why did he choose Valentine as his muse?
-Was it because the day was already celebrated in such a way?
-This may have been true, but some believe he connected that particular saint with romance because it was convenient artistically.
+Some believe he connected that particular saint with romance because it was convenient artistically.
 He chose the name St. Valentine because it was more pleasing to say that than some of the other Saints names that were well celebrated, such as St. Austrebertha or St. Eorminhild.
-Eorminhild Day just does not have the same ring to it.
+Eorminhild Day does not have the same ring to it.

 Valentine's Day Today